TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Fix #6648 The explanation database table field should be emptied while an update
 - Fix #42734 recreateURI() should keep realurl encoded parameter
 - Migration first documentation blocks
+- Use the caching framework for creating the cache files

 2015-04-16 Klaus Bitto <klaus@netcreators.nl>